This interview was carried out by Richard Cashman of the Sporting Influencer on Saturday 11th November 2017.

 Nino has been coaching junior as well as senior athletes for over 30 years and has a wealth of experience in junior coaching and parent support.
 The juniors who have benefited from Nino’s coaching and knowledge have been at all levels, from club, county and regional to world class.

 The material you will get access to has been specifically developed for parents in sport and is an invaluable source of information which could make all the difference to your child’s enjoyment and performance in their chosen sport.
-(THIS NEW MATERIAL WILL BE READY IN OUR MEMBERS AREA BY THE MIDDLE OF DECEMBER 2017).

 We have also created three presentations that we deliver, one for organisations, one for coaches and one for parents.
 We also run bespoke workshops as well with the aim being to try and align all three of these key stakeholders.
 Without these three key areas working well together many systems in this area are destined to fail.